arnav7thakur/beReal-Recap-Generator/README.md

 # beReal

+PS: Will have to work a bit in finding the exact code :D

 The "BeReal Recap Enhancement Project" was initiated following dissatisfaction with the 2023 recap feature of the social media application BeReal.
 This project aimed to improve the user experience by creating a more immersive and personalized recap video.

 The journey began with obtaining images from BeReal using a third-party website, 'toofake.lol,' to overcome limitations in the platform's provided recap.
 A suitable song was then selected to accompany the images, enhancing the overall experience.